 Let me show you some pictures taken along the way:

-The one above is number 9 at the Zibovt Tourist farm.
-This is not the best views but it is an intriguing location because it is wetland where more than 50 species of plants grow!
+This is not the best view, but it is an intriguing location because it is wetland where more than 50 species of plants grow!

 Dragons and Farms

 The Solcavska Panoramic Road is not only for the views.
-You can follow stories and explanation about the region and its tradition.
-Each stop has explanation and is near a farm where you can taste delicious local produce.
+You can follow stories and explanations about the region and its tradition.
+Each stop has explanations and is near a farm where you can taste delicious local produce.

 Stops on the way from Ljubljana to Logar Valley